 Every week Keith Miller brings together medical and mental health healers, scientists, musicians, athletes, and spiritual leaders to energize your work, connect to life, and dig more deeply into who you really are, in our rapidly changing world.

-Dr. Joel Berneke and I cover the power, potential and pitfalls of psychopharmacology and its alternatives.
+Dr. Joel Bernanke and I cover the power, potential and pitfalls of psychopharmacology and its alternatives.
 This crash course in medicine for the mind covers:

 • Misconceptions about how medicine for the mind works